root-project/web/primer/index.md

 ## Polar Graphs

-With ROOT you can profit from rather advanced plotting routines, like the ones implemented in the `TPolarGraph`, a class to draw graphs in polar coordinates.
+With ROOT you can profit from rather advanced plotting routines, like the ones implemented in the {% include ref class="TPolarGraph" %}, a class to draw graphs in polar coordinates.
 You can see the example macro in the following and the resulting Figure is [4.2](#f42):